acelaya/ze-content-based-error-handler/README.md

 ];
 ```

-With this configuration, the `ContentBasedErrorResponseGenerator` will create the proper `JsonErroHandler` or `XmlErroHandler` at runtime, to dispatch json or xml errors.
+With this configuration, the `ContentBasedErrorResponseGenerator` will create the proper `JsonErrorResponseGenerator` or `XmlErrorResponseGenerator` at runtime, to dispatch json or xml errors.

 Similarly, you could need to override the default content type by setting the `default_content_type` property.